 - Bald of Evil Well...
 Bald Of Ambiguous Morals, anyway.
 He states that he went bald at the age of 4 due to nuclear fallout.

 - Beware the Nice Ones: Through episode Ten (Extreme Danger Bug) he comes off as an energetic, slightly odd scientist.
 Episode 11 previews his almost immediate FaceHeel Turn in Episodes 12 & 13.

-- Character Death: In Desperate Measures.
+- Character Death: Dies in an explosion in Desperate Measures.